zabbix/ansible-collection/roles/host/README.md

 ### Zabbix host configuration parameters

 This group of variables is used to represent the state of target device in Zabbix.
 Defaults are adopted to use together with [**zabbix.zabbix.agent**](https://github.com/zabbix/ansible-collection/blob/main/roles/agent/README.md) role.
 Override those for different use cases.
+Role respects module behavior, where unset variables are omitted.
+For example to reassign host back to zabbix server set one of variables(`host_proxy` or `host_proxy_group`) to empty string "".

 | Variable | Type | Default | Description |
 |--|--|--|--|